 Valerie and I then continued north and returned to San Pedro de Atacama.
 We planned our visit during the new moon phase.
 At over 15,000ft in the driest place on earth the stars are unbelievable but the -6° C temperatures were brutal.
 Accommodation options were limited so we spent three nights sleeping in the front seats of our tiny rental hatchback.
 Luckily, we only lost a few digits and the tips of our noses, but the night skies and incredible landscape doled out handsome rewards for our efforts.

-We entered Colombia through the Amazon and then headed for Bogata.
-Tim flew in from the East Coast and we romped through central Colombia taking in the world’s tallest palm trees, and the parties and cultures of Medellin.
-When Tim left we headed south.
-The city of Cali showed us what salsa dancing is really about.
-We saw whales in pacific region of el Choco where I also nearly broke my ankle chasing waterfalls, literally, in San Cipriano.
-We recuperated in Cartagena.
-Then ankle-be-damned we went rock climbing in Mesa de Los Santos and I bungee jumped off a rusted crane.
-Perhaps most memorable though were the dozens of easy-going nights we spent with locals drinking beer and laughing at the world.
+We then entered Colombia through the Amazon.
+Nick was volunteering at an animal rescue and we enjoyed seeing many animals making their recoveries.
+Then we headed for Bogata.
+Tim flew in from the East Coast and we romped through central Colombia taking in the world’s tallest palm trees, parties in Medellin, countless arepas, and great times.
+When Tim flew out we headed south to the city of Cali.
+The place is all about salsa dancing and we did out best to keep up.
+We headed for the coast and saw whales in el Choco.
+I nearly broke my ankle chasing waterfalls in San Cipriano.
+We recuperated in the bright coastal city of Cartagena.
+Then, ankle be damned, we went rock climbing in Mesa de Los Santos.
+I bungee jumped off a rusted crane in San Gil.
+Perhaps most memorable were the dozens of easy-going nights spent with locals drinking beer and laughing at the world.

-In Kenya we went on safari in the Masai Mara and met Amr.
-This famous park showed us just how powerful lions can be.
-We celebrated New Years in an unmarked in a back alley tavern in Nairobi.
-Next we explored Mombasa and followed the swahili coast into Tanzania.
-We got lost in Stone Town on Zanzibar and gorged ourselves on barbecued squid.
+In Kenya we went on safari in the Masai Mara and met Amr from Egypt.
+This famous park showed us just how powerful lions really are.
+We celebrated New Years in an unmarked in a back alley tavern in Nairobi with a fun group of locals.
+Next we explored Mombasa and followed the Swahili coast into Tanzania.
+We got lost in Stone Town, Zanzibar and gorged ourselves on barbecued squid.
 We will miss those postcard perfect beaches.

-14 countries later we are just getting to know Mozambique.
+Right now we are getting to know Mozambique.
 We are trying to speak portuguese and sussing out the best local beer and SIM card.
 Best of all we are back in the water scuba diving with Nadia, a friend from Komodo, Indonesia.

 And that, in a bursting nutshell, is how we have spent our past year.
 We love and miss you all.